GreenAsJade/react-dynamic-help-demo/README.md

 See it running here: https://greenasjade.github.io/react-dynamic-help-demo/

-(This demo is on react-dynamic-help v1.1.2)
+(This demo is tested on react-dynamic-help v2.4.3)